pranoyr/head-detection-using-yolo/README.md

-# head-detection-using-yolo
+# Head Detection Using YOLO Algorithm
-Detection of head using YOLO
+The objective is to train a YOLO algorithm to detect multiple heads from as frame.

 ## Getting Started
 ### Prerequisites